 A significant aspect of Josh’s practice is representing franchisors in connection with the establishment and development of franchised businesses, and related intellectual property and competition law issues.
 Josh acts for many leading franchise networks in relation to both their Australian and international operations.
 He has assisted Australian franchise systems to expand into many countries across the Americas, Europe, the Middle East, and Asia, as well as implementing new franchised, licensing and distribution networks within Australia.

 He has been recognised by his peers as one of the Best Lawyers in Australia for competition law and intellectual property each year since 2010, information technology since 2011, regulatory since 2012 and franchising since 2013.
 He has been named by Best Lawyers in Australia as “Lawyer of the Year” in the areas of regulatory practice (2016 & 2018), franchise law (2019) and intellectual property (2017 & 2020).
-Josh has been recognised in Doyle’s Guide as a prominent lawyer (2015 & 2016) and as a market leader (2017 & 2018) in the South Australian IP market, and a preeminent lawyer in the area of technology, media and telecommunications.
+Josh has been recognised in Doyle’s Guide as a prominent lawyer (2015 & 2016) and as a market leader (2017 – 2019) in the South Australian IP market, and a leading lawyer in the area of technology, media and telecommunications (2019).

 Josh has been Deputy Chair of the Law Council of Australia’s Competition and Consumer Committee since 2011.
 He is also immediate past president of the Intellectual Property Society of Australia and New Zealand (SA chapter), and a member of the Franchise Council of Australia’s Legal Committee.